serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 This command opens the login page of Amazon.com in your  browser.
 And you will be redirected to `localhost:3000` after the authentication.
 If the authentication is successful, you can see the message  **"Thank you for using Serverless Alexa Skills Plugin!!"**.

 **Warning:** The security token expires in **1 hour**.
-If authentication error occurs now, please re-execute the command.
+If authentication error occurs, please re-execute the command.
 I plan to implement automatic token refreshing in the future.

 # Create your skill
 Let's make your skill.
 Execute the following command.